ddmsd/ddmsd.github.io/_posts/2017-11-10-Python-Cyclomatic-Complexity.md

 Keeping low CC is important for other developers to understand and maintain your code.
 Generally, we try to write short functions with single responsibility to avoid high CC.
 The following scenarios describe functions with high CC and the ways to decrease the complexity.

-## Homogeneous `if ... elif ... else`
+## Homogeneous `if`

 ### `switch`
-As there's no `switch ... case ...` in Python as in other languages, you might want to implement similar code by using many `if ... else ...` statements.
+As there's no `switch ... case ...` in Python as in other languages, you might want to implement similar code by using many `if ... elif ... else ...` statements.
 This can make the code heavy.
 Here is an example
 ```python
 if value == "a":
     action_a()